Provinces of Vietnam: List and statistics

-In land area, the largest province is Nghệ An, which runs from the city of Vinh up the wide Sông Cả valley.
-The smallest is Bắc Ninh, located in the populous Red River Delta region.
+In land area, the largest province is Lâm Đồng with 24,233.09 km2, the smallest is Hưng Yên (2,514.81 km2), located in the populous Red River Delta region.

-The following is a table of Vietnam's provinces broken down by population and area, January 2023, based on 2023 Census and 2018 area data from Ministry of Natural Resources and Environment.
+The following is a table of Vietnam's provinces broken down by population and area.
+Municipalities are written in bold.

-See also List of postal codes in Vietnam

 Regions

 The Vietnamese government often groups the various provinces into eight regions, which are often grouped into three macro-regions: Northern, Central and Southern.
 These regions are not always used, and alternative classifications are possible.
 The regions include: